JCSDA/spack-stack/README.md

 [spack](https://github.com/spack/spack) is a community-supported, multi-platform, Python-based package manager originally developed by the Lawrence Livermore National Laboratory (LLNL; https://computing.llnl.gov/projects/spack-hpc-package-manager).
 It is provided as a submodule so that a stable version can be referenced.
 [See the Spack Documentation for more information](https://spack.readthedocs.io/en/latest/)

-spack-stack is mainly a collection of Spack configuration files, but provides a few Python scripts to simplify the installation process:
+spack-stack is mainly a collection of Spack configuration files, but provides a Spack extension to simplify the installation process:
-- `create.py` is provided to copy common, site-specific, and application-specific configuration files into a coherent Spack environment and to create container recipes
+- `spack stack create` is provided to copy common, site-specific, and application-specific configuration files into a coherent Spack environment and to create container recipes
 - `meta_modules/setup_meta_modules.py` creates compiler, MPI and Python meta-modules for a convenient setup of a user environment using modules (lua and tcl)

 spack-stack is maintained by: